MehrabHiG/Advanced-Process-Control/README.md

 This repo contains all the source files of the Thesis: <a href="https://www.diva-portal.org/smash/get/diva2:1599802/FULLTEXT01.pdf">Development of Advanced Process Control for Controlling a Digital Twin as a Part of Virtual Commissioning.</a>

 Project source files includes MATLAB, SIMULINK, and SIEMENS TIA PORTAL.
+You must read the thesis first to understand.

 The codes are free to use for academic purposes, the proper reference to the author must be given to avoid plagiarism.